Schibsted-Tech-Polska/snd-api-js/README.md

 	var api = new SNDAPI({
         key: "your123secret789key" // also known as client ID in some docs.
     });
-    api.init(); // you can also attach .success and .fail here api.ajax({ url: "publication/common/sections/1/auto" })
+    api.init(); // This makes a HTTP request!
+You can also attach .success and .fail here api.ajax({ url: "publication/common/sections/1/auto" })
 	    .success(function(data, statusDetails) {
 	        console.log("HTTP response code: " + statusDetails.statusCode);